ubaldot/defrecs/README.md

 To allow a bit of flexibility, the step functions take an argument to keep track of the component caller.
-This because when running in periodic mode we may want the component to behave in a certain way, but when we e.g. push a button to behave in a different way.
+This because when running in periodic mode we may want the component to behave in a certain way, but we want it to behave differently in response to a sudden event, e.g. when a button connected to some GPIO is pressed.

 Once you have connected through their publish and subscribe functions, it is time to run them.
 That is the topic of the next section.